microsoft/landcover/README.md

 ## Setup Instructions

-- Create a new Deep Learning Virtual Machine (DLVM) Ubuntu image
+- Create a new Deep Learning Virtual Machine (DLVM) Ubuntu image on Azure
-- Upload the two attached setup scripts (I didn't include these in the repo as they have API keys to the storage accounts)
 - Run `new_vm_setup.sh`, this will restart the machine at the end as I have faced GPU problems on newly provisioned DLVM image machines
-- Run `mount_remotes.sh`
+- Run `mount_remotes.sh` (must be re-run any time machine is re-started, as `/mnt/` directory is cleared on Azure DLVMs)
 - `git clone https://github.com/calebrob6/land-cover-mapping`
 - `cd land-cover-mapping`
 - `cp -r /mnt/afs/chesapeake/demo_data/ data/`